 The hope that we are to be ready to give an account for is a reference to our hope in Christ.
 This means, we should always be ready to answer questions about our Christian faith.
 That could include any aspect of it.
 One way of doing this is through personal testimony.
 Another way is through the work of apologetics.

 Christian apologetics, simply put, is defending the truth of our biblical, Christian faith.
 This often manifests as answers to challenges from contrary beliefs and ideas.
-It can also be work done to strengthen believers’ convictions about the truth of Christianity.
-It is a work that all Christians are called to be ready to do.
+It can also be efforts made to strengthen believers’ convictions about the truth of Christianity.
+Defending our faith is a work that all Christians are called to be ready to do.
 Not just pastors or scholars.
 Not just men.
 Women are called too and are fully capable to be ready.
 We need to be ready for our own sakes and for the good of others.

 There are many ways we could do the work of apologetics, some big and some small.
 It does not have to be as a result of formal apologetics training or as part of an apologetics ministry, but it could be.
 It could also happen when we open the front door of our home and find a smiling pair of Jehovah’s Witnesses.
 It could also be done during a lunch break chat with a Mormon coworker.
 Maybe a family member has questions about God or the Bible.
 We can also create opportunities to share the hope that is in us by approaching those with no faith or erroneous beliefs and offering conversation about God and the truth of biblical Christianity.
 All are valid apologetics.
 All are needed.
 If you do this work, you are an apologist.